 Public Health Plan

 The Shire of Ashburton (the Shire) is excited to announce the development of its first Public Health Plan, starting in 2025.
-We will be developing the plan in consultation with key stakeholders including community organisations, health service providers, sporting clubs, community groups and residents.

 What is Public Health?